MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/workflow-process-entities.md

 ---
-title: "Workflow and process entities (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Workflow and process entities (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
-description: "The Dynamics 365 Customer Engagement workflow object model is a set of classes that uses the Windows Workflow Foundation object model and exposes Dynamics 365 workflow activities.
+description: "The Dynamics 365 for Customer Engagement workflow object model is a set of classes that uses the Windows Workflow Foundation object model and exposes Dynamics 365 for Customer Engagement workflow activities.
 These classes are found in the Microsoft.Xrm.Sdk.Workflow assembly." ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""